 Are you dreaming of loading up the ol’ family truckster and heading to Wally World with the family?
-Apparently, July is the most popular month for Americans to travel.
-Kids are out of school and the summer fun proves irresistible.
+Summer is the time when most Americans take vacation, with July being the most popular month for to travel.
+Kids are out of school, the weather is warm, and the countless opportunities to experience summer fun proves irresistible.
 But can you take time off work?

 Having trouble taking time off is not a first world problem; it’s exclusively an American one.
 Did you know that 40% of American workers will leave paid vacation time unused?
 That’s a whole lot of unrelieved stress and a whole lot of unbalance between work and life.

 If you’re one of those 40%, I urge you to reconsider.
 While the badge of hard work may pay off in the short term, studies show that productivity at work and quality of life both increase significantly with a little R&R from time to time.

 June, July, and August are always busy travel months and so are late November and all of December.
 Those summer months are ripe with adventure and those late winter ones as well.
 This is because so many workers need to use up that paid time off before they lose it ( a common practice for many employers).
 If you’re considering a vacation/staycation or two, plan early!
 Your colleagues may all have the same idea.

 To get away without the added worry of impacting your productivity and stress-level before you take off, know what projects you have lined up each quarter and where your workload will be most hefty during those assignments or endeavors.
 As a busy professional myself, I know that things don’t always play out according to their initial projected timelines.
 However, take your best guess based on previous experience.
 If you’re new to an environment, check with the group leader about the best times to take a break.
 You may be in a setting in which several long weekends are better than a week here or there.